volhaleusha/Data-Science-Nano-Projects/README.md

 #### Python

-+ [PCA and T-test for Wine Dataset]() to understand how separable wine dataset is 2 and 3 component PCA created and pairwise t-test performed between all attributes and classes of the dataset.
++ [PCA and T-test](https://github.com/volhaleusha/Data-Science-Portfolio/tree/master/Statistics/PCA%20and%20T-test%20for%20Wine%20Dataset).
+Objective: understand how separable is wine dataset by classes and check which attributes are not separable using principle component analysis and t-test on wine dataset.

 ### Visualization